ash-xyz/Security-CTFs/README.md

 #### Challenge:
     So back on the hacking forum, OP sick of being laughed at, said he's secured his flag by running his code on a remote server - he hasn't changed the code though.
 #### Solution:
-This challenge was a lot handier because I had already had the idea of abusing bufferoverflows to retrieve the flag.
+This challenge was a lot handier because I had already had the idea of abusing bufferoverflows to retrieve the flag for Locked Out 1.

-The code was the exact same except this locked out file was located on a server and when you connect to it, there's no room for commands.
+The code was the exact same, except this locked out file was located on a server and when you connect to it, there's no room for commands.
+If you decompiled or ran gdb on the source code from locked out 1, you'll notice the use of gets to take input from the console.

 This could only be a buffer overflow attack.

+A handy video I had found from [John Hammond](https://www.youtube.com/watch?v=hB_oLDjhBIQ&t) explains his solution from a similar challenge from the picoCTF series.

 Since we had the code we just needed to figure out how many 'A's I'd need to overflow the buffer.
 I basically brute forced this by getting a really high number and a low number and found the number of A's needed .
 ##### Overflow